bevyengine/bevy-website/content/learn/book/rendering/advanced/_index.md

 +++
-title = "2d"
+title = "advanced"
-weight = 1
+weight = 3
 sort_by = "weight"
 template = "book-section.html"
 page_template = "book-section.html"
 +++

-TODO: Define basic rendering concepts for 2d
+This section will cover more advanced topic related to rendering.